 - Because they fuse to the jawbone, they prevent further bone loss.
 This helps maintain your appearance.

-An overview of the dental implants and the procedure
+An overview of the Tooth Replacement Mississauga and its procedure

 Dental implants are made up of three different parts: the titanium post, the abutment, and the dental crown.
 The titanium post is placed directly into your jawbone during surgery.
 Once the post has bonded with your bone, the abutment is then placed on top of it.
 The dental crown is then placed on top of the abutment.